Frequently Asked Questions

 Treehouse's Accessibility Statement

 Because we believe that every child needs a Treehouse and because we believe in inclusion and access, Treehouse Children's Museum is committed to providing a welcoming, safe, clean, and educational facility where all children and their grownups can Step into a Story®.
-It is our goal to integrate accessibility in all we do, including our exhibits, our programming, and our community outreach.
-Please email us or call us at 801-394-9663 to inquire about accommodations and ways we can work with you to make your visit enjoyable.
+It is our goal to integrate accessibility into our exhibits, our programming, and our community outreach.
+Please email us or call us at 801-394-9663 to inquire about accommodations and ways we can work with you to make your visit more enjoyable.
 Our Accessibility Coordinator, Jennifer Ware, will be happy to talk with you.
-Treehouse offers at least 6 free days or events annually and provides more than 400 sponsored memberships that are distributed free through Northern Utah Head Start programs.
+Treehouse offers at least 6 free days or events annually and provides more than 300 sponsored memberships that are distributed free through Northern Utah Head Start programs.
 Active duty military families are free during the summer months since Treehouse is a Blue Star Museum.
+Treehouse is pleased to be part of the Museums for All program, offering a discounted admission to individuals and families presenting a Supplemental Nutrition Assistance Program (SNAP) or Eectronic Benefits Transfer (EBT) card, and a valid form of photo ID at our Welcome Desk.
+Treehouse's Museums for All Discount is available for all regular hours is $6 per child and $3 for the adults in the family.

 You can reserve daily admission tickets on line and that speeds check in at the Welcome Desk.
 Tickets can be displayed on a phone for quick scanning on arrival or printed out to bring with you.
-IRegular Admission can generally be purchawd at the Weclcome Desk.
+Regular Admission can generally be purchased at the Welcome Desk.

 Event tickets are for special programs and parties, usually scheduled in the evenings after our public hours, or for programs or events like RAMP Free Days.
 For events, tickets must be purchased in advance online because the number is limited.
-To see what upcoming events we offer, please go to the Calendar of Events.
+Please go to our Calendar of Events to see what events are coming up.

 How do I reserve Regular Admission Tickets in advance?